 Goodwill is tested for impairment on an annual basis as of October 1.
 Interim testing of goodwill for impairment is also required whenever an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit or asset below its carrying amount.
-No impairments were recorded as of December 31, 2019 and 2018.
+The Company periodically reviews the carrying value of long-lived assets to determine whether or not impairment to such value has occurred.
+If the carrying amount of goodwill exceeds the implied estimated fair value, an impairment charge to current operations is recorded to reduce the carrying value to the implied estimated fair value.
+There were no accumulated impairment losses as of December 31, 2020 or 2019.